 That’s because their social awareness is kicking into high gear.
 It’s a time of transitions and contradictions.
 They're the center oftheir own universe, but they choose to spend time with friends.
 They're developing theiridentity but is desperate to fit in.

 Use this to your advantage to help them learn how to make good decisions.
-Highlight a good decision they made at school or in a social activity like sports.
+Highlight a good decision they made at school or in a social activity like sports and value their individuality.
+Cite your own examples with your friends.
 Ask questions about their thought process and how they thought it went.
 This gives them some much-needed self-esteem for when tougher decisions come up.
 And, as a bonus, it sets you up as a solid sounding board.

 Increased social activity also means heavy-duty exposure to peer pressure.
-They're making decisions about social media use, tobacco, alcohol, drugs, and sex.
+They're making decisions about social media use, tobacco, alcohol, drugs, and varied levels of maturity and curiosity about sex.
 You may have talked to them about these topics in the past, but it’s time to circle back because they're seeing them through new eyes.
 Ask them what they're seeing and how they feel about it.
 Role-play some situations where they might have to make a hard decision.
 Remind them where you stand with boundaries and consequences.

 They may be sensitive and sulky, but that’s normal.
 Depression looks different.
 If they have lost interest in activities they normally enjoy, seems agitated or restless or neglects their appearance, it may be time for a talk to a doctor or mental health professional.